Salma-21/BI_project/README.md

 Dashboard Design: Created dashboards with visual elements like charts, graphs, and tables, offering a clear and accessible user experience.
 Interactivity: Implemented features such as data filters, drill-down options, and real-time exploration of data.

 Dashboard Scheduling: Scheduled automatic daily data refreshes and shared dashboards with key stakeholders.

 Alerts and Notifications: Set up automated alerts to notify users when specific thresholds were crossed, unusual patterns emerged, or specific events occurred.

 Delivery Channels: Alerts were sent via email, push notifications, and in-app notifications within Power BI.

 Alert Management: Configured alert triggers and delivery preferences, as well as a history of past alerts.

-Technologies Used:
+## Technologies Used:

+SQL Server Management Studio (SSMS) for database design, schema creation, and query development.
+SQL for data extraction, manipulation, and integration.
-SQL Server Integration Services (SSIS) for ETL processes.
+SQL Server Integration Services (SSIS) for the development of ETL processes, data transformation, and workflow automation.
-SQL Server Reporting Services (SSRS) for reporting.
+SQL Server Reporting Services (SSRS) for generating reports, data analysis, and creating visualizations such as charts and KPIs.
-Tableau for KPI creation and visualization.
+Tableau for developing interactive dashboards and visualizing KPIs to deliver business insights.
-Power BI for interactive dashboard creation, alert systems, and stakeholder reporting.
+Power BI for designing interactive, real-time dashboards, scheduling data updates, and setting up automated alerts and notifications.
+Excel for preliminary data analysis, managing flat files, and performing calculations.
+ETL (Extract, Transform, Load) for managing data extraction from multiple sources, transforming it based on business rules, and loading it into a centralized data warehouse.
+Data Warehousing for designing and building scalable solutions for storing and managing integrated data from multiple sources.
+Data Integration using tools like SSIS to combine and streamline data from diverse sources.
+Relational Database Management Systems (RDBMS) for structuring and managing data across various systems.
+KPI Reporting for creating key performance indicators to evaluate business performance.

-Project Outcomes:
+## Project Outcomes:

 Built a comprehensive and scalable data warehouse for sales analysis.
 Automated data extraction, transformation, and reporting, ensuring real-time insights.